aridoza/foundational-java/java-basics/exception-handling-lesson/README.md

 <a name="ind-practice"></a>

-## Independent Practice: File Reading and Writing (10 mins)
+## Lab: File Reading and Writing (45 mins)

-Create a small app that reads from a file all superhero names, asks user for a cool thing that superhero does
+Create an app that quizes users on their superhero trivia.

-Open the IndependentPractice starter-code.
-In this app, the user is able to type text into the EditText and press the Save button to save it to a file.
-When the app is opened, it attempts to read text from the file and put it in the EditText so the user can resume editing it.
+Your app reads from an `input.txt` file the superhero info, stores it in an ArrayList.
+Based on the answers keeps count of every right and wrong answer.
+If the number of right answers is greater than wrong ones, declare user a winner and write user's name and result of the quiz in an `output.txt` file.

-With a partner, figure out where the Try/Catch blocks need to go and discuss why you think the code needs to be checked for an Exception.
+Open the Superheroes starter-code and start working from there.

 ***